gibbonhug/dashboard/README.md

-# Responsive Dashboard
+# ClownBuzz Dashboard
-A simple responsive dashboard design
+A simple responsive dashboard design for 'ClownBuzz,' a fictional social network for clowns.

 # Attribution